 - Playing tough contact sports such as hockey or football without a mouthguard

 - Eating hard candy, ice, or hard nuts

-- Age-related tooth decay that leads to cavities, which weaken the tooth.
+- Age-related tooth decay leads to cavities, which weaken the tooth

-- Grinding of your teeth in a way to wears down enamel
+- Grinding of your teeth in a way that wears down enamel

 - Diet considerations

 You can’t escape age as a factor, either.
-The enamel around your teeth starts to break down if you are over the age of 50.
+The enamel around your teeth starts to break down if you are over the age of fifty.
 As the enamel wears away, your teeth become more susceptible to injury.
-Almost two-thirds of cases of chipped teeth occurred in people over 50.
+Almost two-thirds of cases of chipped teeth occurred in people over fifty.

 There are many benefits of restorative dentistry services at Lovett Dental Pasadena, including:

 - Improved smile – This is the most obvious benefit.
 Restorative dentistry gives people the perfect smile that they’ve always wanted.

 - A safe environment – Our Lovett Dental Pasadena exam rooms are the perfect sterilized setting for any of our dental services, including restorative dentistry.